 Bumblebees will often settle upon particular routes between a chosen set of food sources.
-This behaviour, known as trapline foraging, is shared by other creatures such as hummingbirds, bats, wagtails and capuchin monkeys5.
+This behaviour, known as trapline foraging, is shared by other creatures such as hummingbirds, bats, wagtails and capuchin monkeys ((Ohashi, Thomson: Trapline foraging by pollinators: its ontogeny, economics and possible consequences for plants)).
 If the traplining bee has reliable and renewing sources of nectar, why bother searching for new ones?
 Visiting in the same order during each foraging flight reduces variation in the time between successive visits, and so the amount of sugary reward is more predictable.
 Regularly revisiting flowers reduces the benefits received by any competitors interloping onto the bee’s patch.
 However, the inevitable trade-off is that visiting the same flower too frequently also caps the rewards enjoyed by the foraging bee herself.

 Nearest and dearest

 A couple of studies approximately following the above design were set up to test whether bees might follow a nearest-neighbour strategy.
 Following the nearest-neighbour strategy would mean the bees always head next to the closest flower they haven’t yet visited.